patrickbwarren/transam-triton/TRIMCC.md

 ```
 ./trimcc <srcfile> -p | hexdump -C
 ```
-(see also below for another example using the disassembler).
-In addition the `-v` option lists the compiled code plus the defined variables, and the `-s` option adds an extra column of space to the `-v` listing.
+The `-C` option prints the information out in the most useful format.

 Note that you may have to add yourself the `dialout` group to use the serial device.
 This is not necessary if just compiling `.tri` codes with `-o`.